AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 This transition forces a redefinition of what it means to “use” the web.
 Historically, a user was a human browsing pages.

-Today, an increasing share of that role belongs to AI agents acting on behalf of humans.
+Today, more of that role belongs to AI agents as web users acting on behalf of humans.
 If this trend accelerates, the ad-supported open web will struggle to survive in its current form.

-Large publishers may adapt by striking deals with AI companies, while smaller creators risk invisibility.
+Large publishers may adapt by striking deals with AI companies.
+Smaller creators risk becoming invisible.

-The future will likely depend on new economic models—where licensing, API access, and AI partnerships replace traditional clicks and impressions as the engines of monetization.
+The future will likely depend on new economic models.
+Licensing, API access, and AI partnerships may replace traditional clicks and impressions as the main engines of monetization.

-The open web will not disappear, but its economic structure is being rewritten—driven by a world where visibility depends as much on machines retrieving content as on humans clicking links.
+The open web won’t disappear, but its economic structure is being rewritten.
+Visibility will depend as much on machines retrieving content as on humans clicking links.

 How Can Marketers Adapt to LLMs Crawling Web Search?